swiftype/swiftype-wordpress/README.txt

 == Frequently asked questions ==

-_If your questions are not answered here, check out pSite Search Community forum](https://discuss.elastic.co/c/site-search), or email [support@swiftype.com](mailto:support@swiftype.com) for help._
+_If your questions are not answered here, check out the [Site Search Community forum](https://discuss.elastic.co/c/site-search), or email [support@swiftype.com](mailto:support@swiftype.com) for help._

 = Where do I sign up for a Swiftype Site Search account? =